 Will Kemp, Fishing Boat at St Michael’s Mount, 10 x 8 inches, Acrylic on Board

-After posting photos from my recent trip to St Michael’s Mount, the most popular request was to create a painting tutorial of the little blue boat.
-So here it is, a new free step-by-step acrylic lesson!
+After posting photos from my recent trip to St Michael’s Mount, the most popular request was to create an acrylic step-by-step tutorial of the little blue boat.
+So here it is, a new free acrylic lesson!

 Grab a brew, maybe a biscuit or two (now the weather’s turning a bit more autumnal I’ve got a piece of particularly good ginger cake from the local farmers market) and let’s get painting, I really hope you enjoy it.